 You can apply for PD any number of times, especially if you have new information to include in the request.
 Working with a skilled immigration attorney will help you in this process.
 If ICE denies your request for PD, you and your attorney can explore other options, such as a Cancellation of Removal.

 How A Phoenix Immigration Attorney Can Help

 Navigating the criminal justice system can be hard, especially in one of the most anti-immigrant states in the country.
-Contact the Ybarra Maldonado Law Group today if you or a loved one is at risk of being deported.
+Contact the Ybarra Maldonado Law Group today if you or a loved one is at risk deportation.
 We know the devastating impact deportation can have on a family.
 We make it our mission to reunite families and keep them together.
-If someone in your family has been charged with a crime and fears deportation, a criminal defense attorney from Ybarra Maldonado Law Group can help.
+If someone in your family faces criminal charges and fears deportation, a criminal defense attorney from Ybarra Maldonado Law Group can help.
 An immigration attorney can help you apply for prosecutorial discretion and fight for your freedom.
 Don’t hesitate to reach out to us.

 Attorneys You Can Trust | Abogados de Confianza